How to authenticate and access the Management API

 1. Developer Key (Partner / App)

-3. Customer Key is generated and sent to your system
+3. Customer Key is generated and sent back to your system

-4. Developer Key + Customer Key are sent with every API request
+4. Developer Key + Customer Key are used for every API request

 5. KlickTipp validates keys and permissions